 Prema is a multi-disciplinary researcher whose main interest lies in the culture and languages of South Asia.
 He holds a Bachelor’s degree in South Asian Studies and Sanskrit from SOAS, University of London where he also obtained his Master’s degree in Philosophy and Religion (Traditions of Yoga and Meditation).
 His interests focus mainly, though not exclusively, on performative ritual practices from across different traditions of South Asia.
 Prema has worked with various practitioners from the region (India, Nepal and Bangladesh), documenting and producing various ethnographic works on tantric rituals, the worship of Goddess(es), yogic practices etc. (www.premagoet.com).
 Prema has also produced various audio documentaries for music and songs performed by the practitioners he worked with.
 He is currently a documentary researcher for the Sākta Traditions research programme at the OCHS and soon to embark on yet another field-research trip to India and Nepal.

-Iana’s interests lie in the field of cultural heritage preservation, cross-cultural communication and tribal population.
+Iana’s interests lie in the field of cultural heritage preservation, material thinking in museum studies and cross-cultural communication.